IgorsLit/virtual_keyboard_layout/README.md

 | Ā | ā | Ļ | ļ | ˆ | ˋ | ˇ |   |   |   |             |
 |   |   |   |   |   |   |   |   |   |   |             |

-To show latvian language keys press cp key.
+If you want to use latvian language alphabet press čπ key to show it.

+image #5
 ![img#5 Latvian/Greek languages](img/keyboard_05_latvian_greek.png)

 ### Russian language symbols (mod3):